washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 ## Error

-In gRPC, you don't need to include the error information in every response like in `restful api`.
-Error in gRPC can contain the error code and error message itself.
+In `restful api`, sometimes people put error code and error message in every response (which is a bad practice).
+Don't do that in gRPC. gRPC error can contain the error code and the error message.
 If you got a response with code `ok`, then it indicate the request is `successful(?)`.
 To construct an gRPC error is really simple:

 ```
-status.Error(codes.Internal, "your request failed")
+status.Error(codes.Internal, "request failed")
 ```

 You can check the gRPC error type with:

 ```
+//"google.golang.org/grpc/status"

-if se, ok := err.(interface {
+if se, ok := status.FromError(err);ok {
-    	GRPCStatus() *status.Status
-    }); ok {
-    return se.GRPCStatus().Err()
+	return se.Err()
 }
 ```